tommoor/tinycon/README.md

 * font: a css string to use for the fontface (recommended to leave this)
 * color: the foreground font color
 * background: the alert bubble background color
+* path: path to the favicon file (default '/favicon.icon')
 * fallback: should we fallback to a number in brackets for browsers that don't support canvas/dynamic favicons?
 Boolean, or use the string 'force' to ensure a title update even in supported browsers.
 * abbreviate: should tinycon shrink large numbers such as 1000 to an abbreviated version (1k).
 Boolean, defaults to true